-(31) "Preschool child with disabilities" means all children from:
+(34) "Preschool child with disabilities" means all children from:

-(a) Birth until three years of age, including infants and toddlers who are eligible for EI services under OAR 581-015-2780(3); or
+(a) Birth through 2 years of age, including infants and toddlers who are eligible for EI services under OAR 581-015-2780(3); or

 (b) Three years of age to eligibility for public school who are eligible for ECSE services under OAR 581-015-2795.

-(32) "Professional Development Plan" means a written document specifying the name of the employee, the position, current qualifications, current deficits, an accounting of steps to be taken to rectify deficits including timelines, persons responsible, and the final date by which the plan will be complete.
+(35) "Professional development plan" means a written document specifying the name of the employee, the position, current qualifications, current deficits, an accounting of steps to be taken to rectify deficits including timelines, persons responsible, and the final date by which the plan will be complete.

-(33) "Public agency” or “public agencies" means the lead agency and any other agency or political subdivision of the state.
+(36) "Public agency” or “public agencies" means the lead agency and any other agency or agencies or political subdivision of the state.

-(34) “Qualified Personnel “means personnel who have met State approved or recognized certification, licensing, registration, or other comparable requirements that apply to the areas in which the individuals are conducting evaluations or assessments or providing early intervention services.
+(37) “Qualified personnel “means personnel who have met State approved or recognized certification, licensing, registration, or other comparable requirements that apply to the areas in which the individuals are conducting evaluations or assessments or providing early intervention services.

-(35) "Related services" includes transportation and such developmental, corrective, and other supportive services, including orientation and mobility services, speech language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy, recreation including therapeutic recreation, school health services and school nurse services, counseling, social work services, parent counseling and training, and medical services, as may be required to assist a child with disabilities, three years of age until the age of eligibility for public school, to benefit from special education or early childhood special education and includes early identification and assessment of disabling conditions.
+(38) "Related services" means services that include transportation and such developmental, corrective, and other supportive services, including orientation and mobility services, speech- language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy, recreation including therapeutic recreation, school health services and school nurse services, counseling, social work services, parent counseling and training, and medical services, as may be required to assist an infant, toddler, or child with disabilities, three years of age until the age of eligibility for public school, to benefit from special education or early childhood special education and includes early identification and assessment of disabling conditions.
 Medical services shall be for diagnostic and evaluation purposes only.
 This definition incorporates the exception for services for children with surgically implanted devices, including cochlear implants, in 34 CFR 300.34(b) and the definitions for individual related services in 34 CFR 300.34(c).

-(36) "Related services personnel" means professionals who consult, supervise, train staff, design curriculum, or implement related services.
+(39) "Related services personnel" means professionals who consult, supervise, train staff, design curriculum, or implement related services.

-(37) "Service coordination" means the activities carried out by a service coordinator to assist and enable an eligible child and the child's family to receive the rights, procedural safeguards and services that are authorized under the state's EI program and to coordinate access to other services designated on the IFSP.
+(40) "Service coordination" means the activities carried out by a service coordinator to assist and enable an eligible infant, toddler, or child and the child's family to receive the rights, procedural safeguards and services that are authorized under the state's EI program and to coordinate access to other services designated on the IFSP.

-(38) “Sign Language and cued language services” include teaching sign language, cued language, and auditory/oral language, providing oral translation services (such as amplification), and providing sign and cued language interpretation.
+(41) “Sign language and cued language services” means services that include teaching sign language, cued language, and auditory/aural language, providing aural translation services (such as amplification), and providing sign and cued language interpretation.

-(39) “State Education Agency “or SEA means the State Board of Education or other agency or officer primarily responsible for State supervision of public elementary schools and secondary schools, or, if there is no such officer or agency, an officer or agency designated by the Governor or by State law and the term includes the agency that receives funds under IDEA to administer the State’s responsibilities under part B of the Act.
+(42) “State education agency (SEA)” means the State Board of Education or other agency or officer primarily responsible for State supervision of public elementary schools and secondary schools, or, if there is no such officer or agency, an officer or agency designated by the Governor or by State law and the term includes the agency that receives funds under IDEA to administer the State’s responsibilities under part B of the Act.

-(40) “State Interagency Coordinating Council (SICC) means a council appointed by the Governor for IDEA Part C purposes in compliance with 34 CFR 303.600-303.605
+(43) “State interagency coordinating council (SICC)” means a council appointed by the Governor for IDEA Part C purposes in compliance with 34 CFR 303.600-303.605

-(41) "Subcontractor" means the agency or agencies selected by the contractor to provide services for EI and ECSE.
+(44) "Subcontractor" means the agency or agencies selected by the contractor to provide services for EI and ECSE.